mariaka86/reading-notes-401/class-18.md

 # Class 18 reading
 What is Amazon API Gateway?

-a servie that is managed that allows developers to define http endpoint for a REST API or WebSocket API
+a server that is managed that allows developers to define http endpoint for a REST API or WebSocket API

 Why is Amazon API Gateway an important part of the Serverless ecosystem?